ustwo/mastermind/README.md

 {"driver": "bar", "state": "running"}
 ```

-When no driver is running the resonse is `{"driver": null, "state": null}`.
+When no driver is running the response is `{"driver": null, "state": null}`.

 **Note** URI without a trailing slash (`/`) will be redirected (301) to the
 canonical ones with trailing slash.
 If you use curl you might want to use the